Debmalya2107/Stock-Price-Prediction_using-AI/README.md

 A **full-stack Django web application** that predicts next-day stock prices using **LSTM neural networks** with real-time data integration and interactive visualizations.
 It provides an **end-to-end machine learning pipeline**, making complex financial forecasting accessible through a clean and user-friendly web interface.
+ For full project with dataset - go to master for deployable without dataset - go to main
 ---

 ## 💡 Usage